-For questions about the material in this handbook, please contact Dr. Billye Smith, Dickinson High School Principal.
+For questions about the material in this handbook, please contact the school principal.

 Complete and return to the student's campus the following forms (provided in the forms packet distributed at the beginning of the year or upon enrollment):

 - Acknowledgment of Electronic Distribution of Student Handbook, - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information. - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form for participation in third-party surveys.